Sopa de Elote (Mexican Corn Soup)

 Add tomato chunks, garlic, and oregano to a blender or food processor.
 Pour in 1 cup of water and blend until smooth.
 Strain the sauce and set it aside.

-Heat the olive oil in a large saucepan or stockpot and sauté onions until soft.
+Heat the olive oil in a large saucepan or stockpot and sauté onions until soft and fragrant.

 Stirring corn, aka elote, and roasted peppers with the onions.